Warbo/chriswarbo-net/projects/nixos/packages.md

 manager, applications tend to come with copies of all of the third-party code they make use of.
 This wastes space, since many applications might include copies of the same thing.
-It can also be insecure, since vulnerabilities in these third-party components must be patched in every since copy to remove the threat.
+It can also be insecure, since vulnerabilities in these third-party components must be patched in every single copy to remove the threat.
 The alternative is to have the user install one copy of the third-party code, and have every application use that copy.
 This is painful to do by hand, and is what package managers are great for.